Hi! I’m Ari the Red Panda

 As with many threatened species these days, one of their biggest threats is competition with humans.
 The natural habitat that has supported these, and many other animals for thousands of years, is rapidly being destroyed.
 Various conservation organisations such as the Red Panda Network are working to preserve and protect their remaining habitat and give hope for their ongoing survival.

-The National Zoo & Aquarium is home to 5 red pandas; Eilish & Tenzin and their offspring Ari, plus Eilish’s nephews Nima and Dawa.
+The National Zoo & Aquarium is home to 4 red pandas; Eilish & Tenzin and their offspring Ari, plus Eilish’s nephew Nima.
 The zoo is part of a regional breeding program for red pandas.

 Red Panda Facts